JuliaOpt/MathProgBase.jl/doc/solverinterface.rst

     with licensing restrictions on the number of concurrent runs.
     Users must discard the model object after this method is invoked.

+.. function:: copy(m::AbstractMathProgModel)

+    Copies the model m by replicating the solver internal model, callbacks are not copied.

 .. function:: setvartype!(m::AbstractMathProgModel, v::Vector{Symbol})

     Sets the types of the variables to those indicated by the vector ``v``.
 Valid